jstoppa/jstoppa.com/content/posts/how-to-run-openclaw-securely-in-docker-with-persistent-storage/post.md

 tags: ['openclaw', 'clawdbot', 'moltbot', 'agent-context']
 cover:
     image: 'posts/how-to-run-openclaw-securely-in-docker-with-persistent-storage/openclaw-docker-cover.png'
-    caption: "When context is the product: running OpenClaw with persistent memory"
+    caption: "When context is the product: running OpenClaw securely with persistent memory"
     hidden: true
 twitter:
     card: summary_large_image
     site: '@juanstoppa'
-    title: "When context is the product: running OpenClaw with persistent memory"
+    title: "When context is the product: running OpenClaw securely with persistent memory"
     description: Notes on running OpenClaw in docker with special focus on persistent context, memory and data ownership.
 ---